syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Create-Project.md

 2. Click **OK** once you've given the **project  name**, selected a destination location, and set the project's Framework.
 The Project Configuration Wizard is now displayed.

-3. Choose the Project, Android, iOS, and UWP by on/off in the following Project Configuration window to configure the Syncfusion Xamarin Application.
+3. Choose the Project, Android, iOS, and UWP by on/off in the following Project Configuration window to configure the Syncfusion® Xamarin Application.

     ![Syncfusion Xamarin project configuaration wizard](Syncfusion_Project_Templates_images/xamarin-project-creation-configuration-wizard.jpeg)

 	**Project Configuration:**

-	**Assemblies From:** Choose NuGet or Installed Location to load the Syncfusion Xamarin reference into Xamarin Application.
+	**Assemblies From:** Choose NuGet or Installed Location to load the Syncfusion® Xamarin reference into Xamarin Application.

-	N> Installed location option will be shown only when the Syncfusion Xamarin setup has been installed.
+	N> Installed location option will be shown only when the Syncfusion® Xamarin setup has been installed.

 	**Android**